offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ### Immediate Quests

-**The Missing Archive**: A Tinker-Priest expedition carrying irreplaceable technical documents has vanished in the [[Whispering Valley]].
+**The Missing Archive**: A Tinker-Priest expedition carrying irreplaceable technical documents has vanished in the [Whispering Valley](Whispering%20Valley.md).
 The order offers substantial rewards for their recovery, warning that the documents could be catastrophic in the wrong hands.

-**The Heretical Invention**: A rogue Tinker-Priest claims to have built a device that can control [[Architect Ruins|Architect]] technology remotely.
+**The Heretical Invention**: A rogue Tinker-Priest claims to have built a device that can control [Architect](Architect%20Ruins.md) technology remotely.
 The order wants them stopped before they can demonstrate this blasphemous creation at the Grand Convocation.

-**The Silence-Keeper Infiltrator**: Evidence suggests a [[Silence-Keepers|Silence-Keeper]] spy has infiltrated a major chapter house.
+**The Silence-Keeper Infiltrator**: Evidence suggests a [Silence-Keeper](Silence-Keepers.md) spy has infiltrated a major chapter house.
 The party must identify the traitor before they can sabotage a critical ceremony.

 **The Harmonics Plague**: People near certain ruins are falling ill with a condition that causes them to speak only in musical tones.
 Tinker-Priests need escorts to investigate safely.